websitesql/framework/README.md

 # WebsiteSQL Framework

-A lightweight, flexible PHP framework with support for routing, database operations, and migrations.
+A lightweight, flexible PHP framework with support for routing, middleware, and database operations - now PSR-7 compliant!

 ## Table of Contents